beyarkay/masters-thesis/src/01_introduction.md

 - Segmentation is done automatically, which is often not considered
 --->

 \epigraph{
     In the beginning there was nothing, which exploded.
 }{\textit{ Terry Pratchett }}

 # Overview \label{sec:01-overview}

-This thesis explores gesture recognition using an acceleration-based fingertip-mounted sensor suite, with the goal of completely replicating the functionality of a computer keyboard.
-The first attempts at automated gesture recognition were in 1969 by the \citeauthor{experimentaltelevisioncenterComputerImageCorporation1969}.
-Initial attempts used hand-mounted sensors to measure movement.
-With the improvements in video capture technology and computer vision algorithms, many attempts use labelled videos of people performing different gestures to perform gesture recognition\footnote{\citealt{alazraiDatasetWiFibasedHumantohuman2020, atzoriNinaproDatabaseResource2015, guyonChaLearnGestureChallenge2012, materzynskaJesterDatasetLargeScale2019, zhangEgoGestureNewDataset2018}}.
+This thesis explores hand gesture recognition using an acceleration-based fingertip-mounted sensor suite, with the goal of completely replicating the functionality of a computer keyboard.
+The first attempts at automated hand gesture recognition were in 1969 by the
+\citeauthor{experimentaltelevisioncenterComputerImageCorporation1969}.
+Later
+attempts used hand-mounted sensors to measure movement
+\footnote{\citep{garyj.grimesUSPatentDigital1981,
+kohonenSelforganizedFormationTopologically1982, jacobsenUTAHDextrousHand1984,
+jacobsenDesignUtahDextrous1986, fisherTelepresenceMasterGlove1987,
+zimmermanHandGestureInterface1987 thomasa.defantiUSNEAR60341631977}}.
+Due to
+improvements in video capture technology and computer vision algorithms, many recent attempts used labelled videos of people performing different gestures for gesture recognition\footnote{\citealt{alazraiDatasetWiFibasedHumantohuman2020, atzoriNinaproDatabaseResource2015, guyonChaLearnGestureChallenge2012, materzynskaJesterDatasetLargeScale2019, zhangEgoGestureNewDataset2018}}.
 Recent changes in commercially available Wi-Fi routers
-\citep{halperinToolReleaseGathering2011} also enable the detection of hand gestures by analysing diagnostic data from these routers
+\citep{halperinToolReleaseGathering2011} have also enabled the detection of hand gestures by analysing diagnostic data from these routers
 \citep{puWholehomeGestureRecognition2013}.
+This is largely made possible by the sensitivity of the diagnostics information to movements of the human body.

-Gesture detection systems can be divided based on whether the user is required to explicitly mark the start and end of their gestures (explicit segmentation) or whether the user is allowed to make gestures at arbitrary points in time (implicit segmentation).
-Implicit segmentation dramatically improves the experience for the user and may be considered a requirement for a commercial product.
+Gesture detection systems can be divided based on whether the user is required to explicitly mark the start and end of their gestures (defined as "explicit segmentation") or whether the user is allowed to make gestures at arbitrary points in time (defined as "implicit segmentation").
+Allowing the user to make gestures at arbitrary points in time dramatically improves the experience for the user and may be considered a requirement for a commercial product.
 Explicit segmentation significantly reduces the complexity of classifying gestures.
-This thesis will present an adequate solution to implicit segmentation.
+This thesis will present an adequate solution to the more challenging problem of implicit segmentation.

 Gesture detection systems can also be divided by the number of gesture classes that can be recognised.
 Media playback (such as pausing, playing, and skipping